jorijn/bitcoin-dca/docs/index.rst

 ------------
 Contributions are highly welcome!
 Feel free to submit issues and pull requests on https://github.com/jorijn/bitcoin-dca.

 Like my work?
-Buy me a 🍺 by sending some sats to https://jorijn.com/donate/
+Please buy me a 🍺 by sending some sats to https://jorijn.com/donate/